-Evidence of Insurability is the process by which an insurance carrier makes the determination that an employee or spouse is insurable at or above a certain dollar amount by requiring proof of good health.
-Evidence of Insurability will be required for any combination of the employee's Basic and Supplemental Life that is greater than $500,000.
-New hires are allowed to elect supplemental life up to 2 times their annual salary without Evidence of Insurability within the first 31 days of employment.
-Human Resources can provide you with an Evidence of Insurability form with instructions for you to complete and submit to Reliance Standard.
+Evidence of Insurability (EOI) is the process by which an insurance carrier makes the determination that an employee or spouse is insurable at or above a certain dollar amount by requiring proof of good health.
+If you are newly hired, you may elect supplemental life insurance up to 2x your annual salary without an EOI if you enroll within the first 31 days of employment.
+Any new election or increase to coverage made after your new hire enrollment period will require EOI.

 |Evidence of Insurability|

 |Basic Life Insurance 1.5x||Evidence of Insurability does not apply|